 - plot_stability

-Plot stability selection results showing group selection frequencies across bootstrap samples.
+Plot stability selection results showing group selection frequencies across subsamples.

 - plot_group_structure